HebutAIer/AI-Reading/Deep-Learning/1-Introduction.md

 * **Representation learning**: use machine learning to discover not only the mapping from representation to output but also the representation itself.
     > * Result in much better performance that can be obtained with hand-designed minimal human intervention.
     > * Enable AI systems to rapidly adapt to new tasks, with minimal human intervention.
+* **Deep learning**: allowing computers to learn from experience and understand the world in terms of a hierarchy of concepts, with each concept defined through its relation to simpler concepts.

+## 1.1 Who Should Read This Book
+## 1.2 Historical Trends in Deep Learning
+### 1.2.1 The Many Names and Changing Fortunes of Neural Networks

 ### 不认识的单词
 1. desire